 Quai Network is the only decentralized cryptocurrency with the capacity to scale to all global commerce.

-All blockchains in the network can transfer and receive state using Proof-of-Work 2.0, which asynchronously produces hash linked references between chains.
-Quai extends traditional consensus to enable transfers between blockchains without introducing new trusted validation mechanisms.
+All blockchains in the network can transfer and receive state through the process of merged mining, which asynchronously produces hash linked references between chains.
+Quai extends traditional work-based block production to enable transfers between blockchains without introducing new trusted validation mechanisms.

-Quai provides nearly infinite scalability through dynamic sharding by allowing the hierarchy to horizontally expand as demand for block space increases.
-This enables Quai to to support low-cost day-to-day transactions as the user-base grows in perpetuity.
+Quai provides truly infinite scalability by dynamically sharding to add more execution shards to the network as demand for block space increases.
+This enables Quai to support low-cost day-to-day transactions as the user-base grows in perpetuity.

 While blockchain technology has shown its potential to enable a widely-used digital currency, existing solutions reintroduce subjectivity while only achieving limited scale.
-Quai is unlike other multi-chain solutions which require a trusted set of validators, creating weak security guarantees when moving between chains.
+Quai is unlike other multi-chain solutions which require a trusted set of validators that create weak security guarantees when moving between chains.

 Quai addresses issues with scalability while maintaining decentralization to create an un-censorable network which can be ubiquitously used as money.